aakb/guidelines/behat-testing.md

 * And Break - insert into scenario to halt execution, allows you to inspect state in Drupal
 * And print last response - output the last response in the terminal
 * @debug / "behat --tags @debug" - Tag your scenarios with a custom tag, e.g. @debug, and the "--tags @debug" to limit how many scenarios are run
+* For hints on setting up behat with PHPStorm see https://www.deeson.co.uk/labs/executing-drupal-behat-tests-vagrant-within-phpstorm
+* Read [the code for DrupalContext](https://github.com/jhedstrom/drupalextension/blob/master/src/Drupal/DrupalExtension/Context/DrupalContext.php) to see all available steps and how they are implemented